 According to the National Fire Prevention Association (NFPA), cigarettes are the No. 1 cause of fire deaths in the United States and Canada, killing about 1,000 people per year.
 Most are started when ashes or butts fall into couches and chairs.
 If you smoke, be especially careful around upholstered furniture, never smoke in bed, and be sure cigarettes are completely out before you toss them into the trash.

 Matches and Lighters

-You've heard it again and again, but children playing with matches are still the leading cause of fire-related deaths and injuries for kids younger than 5.
+You've heard it again and again, but playing with matches is still the leading cause of fire-related deaths and injuries for kids younger than 5.
 Always keep matches and lighters out of children's reach.
-Store flammable materials such as gasoline, kerosene, and flammable cleaning supplies outside of your home and away from kids.
+Store flammable materials such as gasoline, kerosene, and cleaning supplies outside of your home and away from kids.

 Using Candles Safely

 As decorative candles become more popular, candle fires are on the rise.
 If you light candles, keep them out of reach of kids and pets, away from curtains and furniture, and extinguish them before you go to bed.
 Make sure candles are in sturdy holders made of non-flammable material that won't tip over.
 Don't let older kids and teens use candles unsupervised in their rooms.

 Around the holidays, there are even more potential fire hazards to think about.
 If you use a real Christmas tree in your home, make sure to water it daily — electric lights strung on a dried-out tree are a recipe for disaster.